RumbleDB/python-jsoniq/README.md

 pip install jsoniq
 ```

+*Important note*: since the jsoniq package depends on pyspark 4, Java 17 or Java 21 is a requirement.
+If another version of Java is installed, this may lead to an error message such as "Unsupported class file major version 61".
+If so, you will need to check that JAVA_HOME is properly set.

 ## Sample code

 We will make more documentation available as we go.
 In the meantime, you will find a sample code below that should just run